 Care-giving on the other hand is being supportive to someone, while also maintaining boundaries and accepting you cannot control their actions.
 Sometimes that means letting that person hit rock bottom, as much as it may break your heart.
 Most of all it means trusting that people have the ability to take care of themselves.

 Care-taking is another form of control, much like an eating disorder.

 By jumping to the rescue when someone is need, you are in some way trying to control their actions.
 It makes you feel better to be “in the know.”
 And it allows you to have a small degree of regulation over others thoughts and behaviors.
 It also allows you to “disappear” in a sense, as you never focus on yourself and your sense of identity slips away.
 Eating disorders are also often about wanting to disappear.
 You may feel undeserving of taking up space in the world.

 Well, in short care-taking feeds the eating disorder and vice versa.
 It reinforces the idea that you are undeserving of taking care of yourself.
 Eating disorders prey on the false ideal of the women with no needs: she doesn’t have to eat and she has the perfect body.
 If you yourself have struggled with an eating disorder, or know someone who has, you know that this is not at as glamorous as it sounds.
 In fact, its actually impossible.

 Recovery for me has been about finding my voice, asking for what I need, and setting boundaries with people.
-In other words, it has been me finding my own identity; one outside of helping other people and heal my eating disorder.
+In other words, it has been me finding my own identity.
+One outside of helping other people.

-If you are struggling with an eating disorder right now, and also find yourself being the designated “support” person to many of the people in your life, I urge you to save your resources and time for yourself.
-You already have all the tools within you to start healing, and if you don’t take care of yourself, who will?
+If you’re struggling with an eating disorder, and find are the designated “support” person to many people in your life, I urge you to save your resources and time for yourself.
+You already have all the tools within you to start healing.